wp-plugins/impostercide/readme.txt

 **Version 1.6.2 (8 Dec 2010)**

 * Removed the check on URL.
 Why?
 Cause sometimes people have the same URL as other.
 Like when they share a site.
+(Sorry RonAndAndrea!)

 **Version 1.6.1**